teaching-on-testbeds/hello-fabric/index.md

 -   copy an SSH command from the table, and paste it into the terminal.
 (Note that each SSH command is a single line, even if the display wraps the text to a second line!
 When you copy and paste it, paste it all together.)

 You can repeat this process (open several terminals) to start a session on each host and the router.
 Each terminal session will have a tab in the Jupyter environment, so that you can easily switch between them.

+Try typing

+    echo "Hello world"

+in the terminal shell *on one of your FABRIC hosts*, and observe the output.